medialab/hyphe/doc/install.md

 # Install site
 sudo ln -s `pwd`/config/apache2.conf /etc/httpd/conf.d/hyphe.conf

-# Reload apache
+# Reload Apache
 sudo service httpd reload
 ```

 This will install Hyphe locally only first: [http://localhost/hyphe](http://localhost/hyphe).
 The page should be accessible even though the website should not work yet since we have not started the server, see next section.

-If Apache is reluctant to serve Hyphe's frontend and/or API and you encounter for instance 403 errors, please check the [Serve on the web documentation](serve.md#troobleshooting) for troubleshooting or [report an issue on GitHub](https://github.com/medialab/Hypertext-Corpus-Initiative/issues).

-To run the website on a distant server and make Hyphe accessible from the web, a few more adjustments are required, [see related documentation](serve.md).
+If you encounter issues here or would like to serve Hyphe on the web, please [see the related documentation](serve.md).

 ### 3.4) Run Hyphe!